Phantasus/Cuis-Smalltalk-Slang/Journal.md

 up a situation where the input Slang module has internal dependencies sticked on it, like it's currently the case in VMMaker Slang.

+Hmm, the post on the mailinglist wasn't just put on the vm-beginners mailinglist but also on the [vm-dev mailinglist](http://forum.world.st/Re-Vm-beginners-Stability-of-the-external-plugin-interface-td5117148.html), I just noticed.
+I'm not at the time of writing a member of the vm-dev mailinglist.
+Anyway in that thread there are couple of noteworthy quotes:

+> The VM plugins were an attempt to get away from a few problems that
+> plagued VM development at the end of the last millennium (and I
+> don't mean March this year) with things like a limited number of
+> prim table entires, the lack of flexibility a static table
+> engendered, the time it took to compile an entire VM for a tiny
+> change/test cycle etc (IIRC of the order of half an hour back then).

+Which answers why the VM isn't generated each time from Slang, it just was too slow to build the whole thing for each platform from source (1/2 hour).

+> We were also starting the beginnings of the ffi stuff around
+> then.
+Andy Greenberg came up with the SmartSyntaxPlugin stuff, for
+> example, at the end of '99

+So `SmartSyntaxPlugin` is from 1998, as the first Squeak VMMaker version stamps.

+> Moving to ffi-only would allow removing a fair bit of cruft from the
+> VM, though there's our old friend 'backward compatibility' to argue
+> with.

+Oh.. now I get the feeling that the discussion hit a nerve, which was stressed over years of repeated damage.

+Hmm also an interesting contribution from Tobias Pape:

+> When I tried to get the Self VM running again some years ago, one of
+> the agonizing parts was its extensive use of FFI.
+Why so?
+Well, the
+> FFI was coded against a mid-1990 X11.
+Which, in that form did not
+> exist on either Mac nor Linux.
+Some parts worked, but a lot of things
+> needed attention in _both_ the VM _and_ the Image.
+In some respect,
+> the "libraries interfaced via FFI" had moved faster than the VM.
+>
+> Had Self had a Display Plugin just like Squeak, changes would have
+> been much more simple, since the assumptions in the Self world had nod
+> changed at all.
+>
+> So, if things move slowly in VM/Image land and more quickly in library
+> land, the answer is Plugins.
+If things move quickly in VM/Image land
+> and are stable in library land, the answer is FFI.

+So.. sometimes plugins have their place?

+In any way FFI or plugins are just a way to link to some library support code.
+From my point of view you can't currently directly link any library with either FFI or plugins into an image and it will work, some conversion layers will be present as no library fits snuggly.

 ## 24th May 2020 (jpb)